calebmsword/javascript-notes/deep-clone.md

 ### deep clone, symbols, and serialization

 `structuredClone` is restrictive on what can be cloned because it employs the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 The structured clone algorithm is used in many situations where data is serialized to some recipient.
-An example would be when `postMessage` is called in a Web Worker, where `postMessage` is used to send an object from the main thread to a Web Worker (or the other way around).
+An example would be when `postMessage` is called in a Web Worker, which is used to send an object from the Web Worker to the main thread (there is also a function for going the other way around).
 The point here is that `structuredClone` will only clone objects which can be properly serialized.

 Symbols cannot be properly serialized since creating one guarantees a unique value.
-This leads to the extremely strange fact that `Symbol("foo") === Symbol("foo")` returns `false`.
+This leads to the extremely strange fact that `Symbol("foo") === Symbol("foo")` is `false`.
 So, if you post a message to a Web Worker which contains a symbol and the Web Worker sends a message back which contains that symbol, in general, it is not always possible for the main thread to serialize the symbol into the symbol that was originally sent.

 `structuredClone` will throw an error if you try to clone an object containing a symbol.
 It is quite unfortunate that there isn't a native solution which removes this restriction, since there are plently of use cases where one would like to clone data that won't be serialized.